 Hazel and Luke Robertson are from Stonehaven, Aberdeenshire, where they went to school together.
-They got married in 2016 on Luke's family farm and currently split their time between Scotland and Geneva.
+They got married in 2016 on Luke's family farm and are currently based in Edinburgh, Scotland.

 They are both proud to be the 'Explorers in Residence' for the Royal Scottish Geographical Society and are passionate about the outdoors and making a difference to climate change.

 In 2016, with an artificial pacemaker and less than two years after undergoing brain surgery, Luke became the youngest Brit, the first Scot and one of less than 20 people in history to ski 730 miles solo and unsupported to the South pole.
 He currently works for the United Nations.